romankuchin/ica0002-2025/04-troubleshooting/README.md

  - you (and Ansible) connect to the _public_ IP (`193.40.157.25`) of the managed host
  - other hosts in the same network connect to _internal_ IP

-Plase use the "<yourname>-2" machine address; we defined it as database server in the task 2.
+Please use the "<yourname>-2" machine address; we defined it as database server in the task 2.

 Password **must** be encrypted.
 You can get the encrypted value using Ansible Vault you have set up in the task 1: